valentinab25/helm-charts/sources/emrt-necd/README.md

-# Emission Review Tool - Effort Sharing Decision
+# Emission Review Tool - NEC Directive

 The EMRT(EEA Emission Review Tool) is a web-based tool hosted by the EEA to facilitate quality checks and reviews of national emission inventories reported by EU Member States.

 # Releases

 <dl>

+  <dt>Version 0.4.0 - 30/9-2024</dt>
+  <dd>Added zeoserver.enabled flag to create zeoserver in the application.</dd>

   <dt>Version 0.3.9 - 05/9-2024</dt>
   <dd>Upgraded memcached to 7.4.13, upgraded postfix to 2.0.1.</dd>